What does the SECURE 2.0 Act mean for you?

 November 11, 2011

 It's always in the least likely places that I'm inspired.
 A recent project photographing residents in a nursing home was one such experience.
 I'd been to Assisted Living facilities before but this one was different.Everyone at the Skyview Center Nursing Home smiled - a lot.
-I got the feeling I was also being cared for by the director Sue Brooks, who I call an Angel as I witnessed her caring for both residents and staff alike.
+I got the feeling I was also being cared for by the director Sue Brooks, who I call an angel as I witnessed her caring for both residents and staff alike.

 There were two photographers involved - myself and Mark Acme.
 Sue and Skyview staff members curated our images which culminated in an art show reception called 'Stories Through Photography,' for all residents and visitors to enjoy.